andrevdm/haskellRogueLike/README.md

 TODO
  - Next (in order)
+   - utility

  - unordered
    - story (change move player to be a story action)
+   - combat
-   - energy
+   - memory
    - inventory
-   - utility
-   - memory
-   - combat